murillo-ferrari/amigo-secreto-2025/README.md

 ### Prerequisites

 - Node.js 18+ and npm
-- A Firebase project with Realtime Database enabled
+- A Firebase project with Realtime Database and Phone Authentication enabled

 ### Installation